johnnewman/watchtower/README.md

 ### 1. Motion Detection

 Motion is detected using background subtraction in [motion/motion_detector.py](motion/motion_detector.py).
+The implementation is based heavily on this article: https://www.pyimagesearch.com/2015/05/25/basic-motion-detection-and-tracking-with-python-and-opencv/.
 A blurred grayscale image of the current camera frame is generated and subtracted from a static image of the scene.
 If a large enough area (`min_trigger_area`) of pixels are over the delta threshold (`min_pixel_delta_trigger`), they trigger a motion event and the area is outlined in the image.
 This image will be saved along with the video.

 #### Config

 In the `motion` object of `config/camera_config.json`:
 - `max_event_time` is the maximum number of seconds for a single recording before a new base frame is selected.
-This is a failsafe to avoid infinitely recording.
+This is a failsafe to avoid infinitely recording in the event that the scene is permanently altered.
 - `min_trigger_area` the minimum percentage (represented as a float between 0 and 1) of the image that must be detected as motion before a motion event is triggered.
 - `min_pixel_delta_trigger` the minimum delta value between the base frame and current frame that marks the pixel as a motion area.
 This is on a scale of 0-255.
 - `rec_sec_after` the number of seconds to record after motion stops.